-The Infoprint Server Windows client consists of the following programs:
+The Infoprint Server Windows client consists of the following programs that run on Windows 95/98, NT, and 2000 systems:

 AFP Printer Driver for Windows

 The AFP Printer Driver creates output files in AFP format, so that users can print documents to IBM AFP printers.
 The AFP Printer Driver can create output files containing documents, overlays, or page segments.
 It can also create inline form definitions for printing documents with special options, such as printing on both sides of the paper.